Everything You Need to Learn About Getting a 420 Med Card for a Minor- September 06, 2020

 Who Is a Caregiver?

 Simply put, a caregiver will look after the health condition of a child.
 The caregiver can be in the form of a parent, close relative, or a guardian.
 The role of a caregiver is to ensure the well-being of the concerned patient.
 And yes, medical cannabis plays a major role in this.
-The caregiver provides care by using their 420 med card to purchase medical cannabis for the patient.
+The caregiver provides care by using their Medical Marijuana Card California to purchase medical cannabis for the patient.
 Interestingly, you don’t need a relationship with the patient to register yourself as a caregiver.
 The only exception, in this case, is: An attending physician or a nurse cannot perform the role of a caregiver.

 How can You Become a Caregiver?